 248. Tribunal must not grant leave unless serious issue to be heard and determined

-Subject to this Division, the Tribunal must not grant leave to apply under section 245(1) unless it appears to the Tribunal that there is a serious issue to be heard and determined as to whether a ground for review set out in section 246(1) exists.
+Subject to this Division, the Tribunal must not grant leave to apply under section 245(1) unless it appears to the Tribunal —

+(a) that there is a serious issue to be heard and determined as to whether a ground for review set out in section 246(1) exists; and

+(b) in the case of a designated reviewable regulatory decision—that the applicant has established a prima facie case that a determination made by the Tribunal varying the designated reviewable regulatory decision, or setting aside the designated reviewable regulatory decision and a fresh decision being made by the AER following remission of the matter to the AER by the Tribunal, on the basis of 1 or more grounds raised in the application, either separately or collectively, would, or would be likely to, result in a materially preferable designated NGO decision.

+[Section 248 amended see SA Act No. 79 of 2013 s.
+24 and WA Gazette 14 Mar 2014 p.
+632.]

 249. Leave must be refused if application is about an error relating to revenue amounts below specified threshold

 (1) This section applies if—

-(a) leave to apply under section 245(1) is about an error in a reviewable regulatory decision that is a full access arrangement decision; and
+(a) leave to apply under section 245(1) is about an error in a designated reviewable regulatory decision that is a full access arrangement decision; and

 (b) the ground for review relied on by the applicant relates to the amount of revenue that may be earned by a covered pipeline service provider that is specified in or derived from that decision.